DanielleHam/assignment-2/README.md

 To run the project, Node.js must be installed to gain access to npm.
 Navigate to the root of the project using a terminal, and run the command npm start, and the website will launch at localhost:3000.

+A deployed version of the project can be found [here](https://assignment-2-tau.vercel.app/)

 ## Landing Page
 <img align="left" width=450 src="https://i.imgur.com/MBJj3of.png"> On the landing page, the user is asked to sign into an account by entering a name.
 If an account by the name exists, they're logged into it, and if an account does not exists a new one is created.
 <br>